yewno/public-API-docs/README.md

 ## Concept Search

 Concept search API returns most pertinent concept(s) matched to a query string.
 It handles misspelled or partial data, as well as synonyms.
 For every concept returned, the API provides its id within Yewno ecosystem (cid), together with concept title and short definition.
 Additional metadata for a given yid can be obtained through the Concept Metadata API (see below).
 We limit the number of returned concepts to 10.
+The concepts can be filtered by `sources` param.

 ```
 GET /concept/search?q=<string>